 Now it is time to check out some of the most famous songwriting duos out there.
 Let’s discover what makes them special…

 John Lennon & Paul McCartney

-‘Lennon-McCartney’ represents the songwriting partnership from two of the world’s most famous musicians.
-Any songs written by them jointly or individually would be credited as such, and there were plenty to credit!
+‘Lennon-McCartney’ represents the songwriting partnership between two of the world’s most famous musicians.
+Any songs written by them jointly or individually would be credited as such, and there was plenty to credit!

 Between 1962 and 1969, they produced 180 songs.
 These were mostly recorded and performed by the Beatles themselves.
-In fact, this famous songwriting duo’s partnership would go down in history as one of the most successful collaborations ever.
-As of 2004, the Beatles have sold over 600 million records worldwide, and this number still continues to rise.
+This famous songwriting duo’s partnership would go down in history as one of the most successful collaborations ever.
+As of 2004, the Beatles have sold over 600 million records worldwide, and this number continues to rise.

 Benny Andersson & Bjorn Ulvaeus

-Even if you don’t recognise these names, you are sure to recognise the band they were in: ABBA.
+Even if you don’t recognize these names, you are sure to recognize the band they were in: ABBA.
 This is the Swedish pop/rock supergroup that rose to incredible levels of fame.
 The band was founded in 1972, and while they are no longer making music, together they remain one of the most popular bands in the world.
-The band was made up of Agnetha Fältskog, Björn Ulvaeus, Benny Andersson, and Anni-Frid Lyngstad, with their first letters of their names making up the group’s name.
+The band was made up of Agnetha Fältskog, Björn Ulvaeus, Benny Andersson, and Anni-Frid Lyngstad, with the first letters of their names making up the group’s name.